 Technically, salt water fishing licenses are required for both the bay and the deep sea trips.
 This rule is not strictly enforced by us as a company.
 The only time we check is if, on a bay trip, a customer catches an over-sized red fish and would like to keep it.
 There is a red fish tag on a state license for this purpose.
 Please keep in mind that, although we don’t check for licenses, a Texas Game Warden could be waiting at the dock at anytime to do so.

 Is there an age limit?

-We allow people of all ages on most of our trips with the exception of offshore 8-, 12-, 25-, 30-hour+ trips, where the minimum age is 7 years old.
+We allow people of all ages on most of our trips with the exception of our 6hour Bay trip and offshore 8-, 12-, 25-, 30-hour+ trips, where the minimum age is 7 years old.
 However, on our 4-hour trip, because we do not allow strollers or car seats aboard our vessels, we suggest careful consideration before bringing infants.
 To prevent jeopardizing the trip for others, we also ask individuals with any health or physical problems to carefully consider our trips before going out.